 For accuracy reasons, you are advised to make several measurements and settle for the largest one.

-After that, you are required to note this measurement down for future reference when it comes to choosing the right-sized helmet for your head.
+After that, you must note this measurement down for future reference when choosing the right-sized helmet for your head.

 Step #2: Trying the Helmet On

-We also have a detailed review on how to size a motorcycle helmet in case you want to check that out!
+We also have a detailed review on how to size a motorcycle helmet if you’d like to check that out!

 Determine the Type of Helmet Needed

-The kind of helmet picked solely depends on what it would be used for or the type of environment it would be subjected to.
+The kind of helmet chosen solely depends on its purpose or the type of environment it will be used in.

-Each type of helmet is designed by its manufacturers to withstand specific types and forces of impact that are unique to that purpose or environment.
+Manufacturers design each type of helmet to withstand specific types and forces of impact unique to that purpose or environment.

 For example, you can’t use a baseball helmet as a hard hat on construction sites or vice versa.

-At times, several types of helmets are designed for the same purpose or work environment, and it’s up to the user to figure out the best one that suits them perfectly.
+At times, several types of helmets are designed for the same purpose or work environment, and it’s up to the user to figure out which one best suits them.

 Choose the Helmet that Fits your Head Circumference